Blue Stars Drum and Bugle Corps: History

+Formation and rise (1964-1982)

 The Blue Stars Drum and Bugle Corps was founded in 1964 by Frank Van Voorhis and David Dummer.
-That first year, there was only a color guard, but soon the color guard merged with the Apple Arrows Drum and Bugle Corps of La Crescent, Minnesota to become the Blue Stars.
+In its first year, there was only a color guard, but soon the color guard merged with the Apple Arrows Drum and Bugle Corps of La Crescent, Minnesota to become the Blue Stars.
 The Blue Stars took to the streets in 1965 as a competitive parade corps.
 They were sponsored by First Federal Savings and Loan and were known as the First Federal Blue Stars.
-In order to raise funds, First Federal issued stock in the corps and sold it to the citizens of LaCrosse.
+In order to raise funds, First Federal issued stock in the corps and sold it to the citizens of La Crosse.

 In 1966, the corps moved into field competition, and found immediate success, winning several competitions, including the Minnesota State American Legion Championships, before traveling to Washington, DC for the American Legion National Championships, where they finished 20th of 47 junior corps.
 The following year, the corps finished 10th of the 25 corps competing at the VFW Nationals in New Orleans.
 This commenced a streak that continued from 1966 through 1979, wherein the corps advanced to the finals of every major competition they entered.
 During this streak, the Blue Stars won the 1973 Catholic Youth Organization (CYO) Nationals and the 1977 VFW National Championships.